 Pregnancy announcements.
 Baby showers.
 Gender reveals.
 Maternity photoshoots.
 Creating registries.

-But, what happens when the baby dies or the pregnancy ends?
+But, what happens when the baby dies?

 When your baby dies you realize the harsh reality.
 Our society is obsessed with pregnancy and babies–until the baby dies.